5160d/WaniKanify-ReZero/docs/architecture.md

 ## Performance considerations

+- Pages are analyzed by text node count to determine the optimal processing strategy.
+- Light pages (< 6000 text nodes) use `FastAhoCorasickReplacer` for efficient regex-like processing.
+- Heavy pages (≥ 6000 text nodes) use time-sliced processing to prevent main thread blocking.
-- Mutations are batched and processed using idle callbacks to avoid overwhelming the main thread.
+- Mutations are batched and processed to avoid overwhelming the browser.
 - Replacement rules are lazily compiled and truncated when vocabulary changes rapidly.
 - Spreadsheet imports run off the main UI thread and store aggregated results for reuse.